Why Shared State Breaks Multi-Agent Systems Past Three Agents

 3. The supervisor pattern and when it earns its cost

 A supervisor agent is a router with memory.
-It receives all messages, decides which agent runs next, and maintains global task status.
-It adds a model call to every routing step — in a 10-step pipeline, that's 10 additional LLM calls.
+It receives messages, decides which agent runs next, and maintains global task status.
+It also adds a model call to routing steps.
+In a 10-step pipeline, that can mean 10 additional LLM calls.

-With a supervisor: routing logic is centralized.
+With a supervisor, routing logic is centralized.
 Adding a new agent means adding it to the supervisor's tool list.
-The supervisor's reasoning about "who handles this next" is visible in its chain-of-thought.
-Debugging a stalled task means looking at the supervisor's last decision.
+The supervisor's routing decision is visible in its logged decision or emitted message.
+Debugging a stalled task starts with the supervisor's last observable decision.

-The break-even point: three agents.
-Below three, peer-to-peer handoffs with conditional edges are cheaper and simpler.
-At three or more, the supervisor's centralized routing is worth the cost — especially if the agent set is evolving.
+As a rule of thumb, I start considering a supervisor around three agents.
+Below that, peer-to-peer handoffs with conditional edges are often cheaper and easier to inspect.
+At three or more agents, centralized routing can be worth the extra calls, especially when the agent set is still changing.

-The supervisor anti-pattern: using the supervisor as a glorified if-else router, with explicit rules like "if the user mentions Python, route to the coder".
-A supervisor adds value when it needs to reason about task state across multiple steps, not when it's pattern-matching on a single field.
-If your supervisor's routing logic fits in a switch statement, remove it and use conditional edges.
+The supervisor anti-pattern is using the supervisor as a glorified if-else router, with explicit rules like "if the user mentions Python, route to the coder".
+A supervisor adds value when it needs to track task state across multiple steps.
+It adds little when it only pattern-matches on one field.
+If the routing logic fits in a switch statement, I remove the supervisor and use conditional edges.

 4. Tool governance in multi-agent systems

-When you move from one agent to many, tool access becomes a correctness concern, not just a security concern.
-An agent with access to tools it shouldn't have will use them — especially if its context includes instructions from another agent that suggest it.
+When I move from one agent to many, tool access becomes a correctness concern, not just a security concern.
+An agent with access to tools it should not have may use them, especially if its context includes instructions from another agent that suggest doing so.

-The principle: tool access should match agent role, not agent capability.
-The researcher agent should not have write access to the file system even if the underlying model could generate valid file-write commands.
-The writer should not have search tools even if it could use them to "verify" its output — that's the researcher's job.
+I use a simple principle: tool access should match agent role, not agent capability.
+The researcher agent should not have write access to the file system even if the underlying model can generate valid file-write commands.
+The writer should not have search tools even if it could use them to "verify" its output — that is the researcher's job.

 # Researcher: read-only tools